DAV1TM/Flappy-Plane/README.md

 - Press any key or click the mouse to make the plane jump and avoid the towers.
 - The goal is to pass through the gaps in the towers and avoid collisions.

+## If you want to play it on windows download winrar file "4windows" ->  (4windows.rar)

 ## Features

 - Score tracking.